mikedll/cknife/README.md

 to bang on a piece of technology for the sake of your own learning, too.

 To be precise, cknife consists of command line executables.
-The tools often require more information from the user, which can be put into a configuration file (`cknife.yml`) in YAML format, and found by cknife in the current working directory ($CWD) when it is invoked.
+These tools often require more information from the user, which can be put into a configuration file, `cknife.yml`, in YAML format, and found by cknife in the current working directory ($CWD) when it is invoked.

-See the [Wiki](https://github.com/mikedll/cknife/wiki) for more documentation.
+See the [Wiki](https://github.com/mikedll/cknife/wiki) for details on the tools cknife has.

 # Requirements